All Episodes

 In some cases, partisan disagreement blocked quote fixes.

-So they're blaming it on the legislatures.
+So they're blaming it on the legislature.

 We'll see what happens there.

-All right, we got more information.
+All right, we have more information.

-Uh the center square is reporting within an hour of the polls opening, poll watches were reporting issues with voting tabulators not working properly in Maricopa County, election officials are able to read ballots, albeit at slower paces.
+The Center Square is reporting within an hour of the polls opening, poll watches were reporting issues with voting tabulators not working properly.

 Why should any voter have to go through that hassle?

-Uh we send people to the moon.
+We send people to the moon.

 We did that in the 60s.

-To be clear, she said I went to a more liberal area.
+To be clear, she said, I went to a more liberal area where there was no issue.

 And it seems to be that in other counties where there might be a larger Republican constituency, then the issue is coming up more regularly.

-So every other state, so we're reading from the Washington Post, Pennsylvania, Arizona, Michigan, Wisconsin.
+So every other state, so we're reading from the Washington Post: Pennsylvania, Arizona, Michigan, Wisconsin.

-Now, my question is if every other state can tabulate it, why can't they?
+Now, my question is: if every other state can tabulate it, why can't they?

-This is not, this does not need to be complicated.
+This does not need to be complicated.

 This is pretty simple stuff.